python/devguide/developer-workflow/communication-channels.rst

    * The python-dev list is superseded by the `Core Development`_ and `PEPs`_ categories on Discourse.

-   * The python-ideas mailing list is supplanted by posts in the `Ideas`_ category on the forum.
+   * The python-ideas list is superseded by posts in the `Ideas`_ category on Discourse.

    Discussion in :guilabel:`Core Development` is focused on issues related to Python's own development, such as how to handle a specific issue, a PEP, etc.